zmitchell/tinkering.xyz/content/whiskey/index.md

 hidden = true
 +++

+I wasn't kidding when I said "Come for Foo, stay for the Bar."

 This is the list of everything that I currently own.
 Do not tell me what the total cost is.
 I will consider that an act of violence.